openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

-`op_input` | memref of 16-bit float or QuantizedType values or VPURT Sparse Buffer Type `op_output` | memref of 16-bit float or QuantizedType values or VPURT Sparse Buffer Type `weights` | memref of 16-bit float or QuantizedType values or VPURT Sparse Buffer Type `bias` | memref of 16-bit float or 32-bit float values `activation_window` | memref of 8-bit unsigned integer values
+`op_input` | memref of 16-bit float or QuantizedType values or VPURT Sparse Buffer Type `op_output` | memref of 16-bit float or QuantizedType values or VPURT Sparse Buffer Type `weights` | memref of 16-bit float or QuantizedType values or VPURT Sparse Buffer Type `activation_window` | memref of 8-bit unsigned integer values

 #### Results: